peterbono/ux-seo-audit-agent/README.md

 * `requests` for downloading HTML
 * `beautifulsoup4` for parsing HTML
 * `tqdm` for progress bars

+# The following dependencies are optional and only required if you enable
+# advanced visualisations (e.g. saliency heatmaps) in future:
-* `matplotlib` and `numpy` for generating simple heatmaps and working with numerical arrays
+# * `matplotlib` and `numpy` for generating charts and working with
+#   numerical arrays
+# * `opencv-python-headless` and `Pillow` for image processing

 If you enable the OpenAI step you will also need `openai`.
 The dependency list is intentionally small; additional libraries can be